Susan Sutton Trio Reviews

 single musical style, and all written by the same person to boot.

-Matters simply begin to wear after a while, even though the playing is
+Matters simply begin to wear after a while, even though the playing

 of a high caliber.
 One exception to the Latin lilt is a bouncing,

 straight-ahead "It's Only Right," played in a manner similar to Shirley Horn.
-The electricity
+The

 on Hillel Familant's

-bass is tuned off and the instrument is returned to its role of being
+bass is tuned off and the instrument is returned to its role of

 the anchor for the trio.
 This is also one of the few tracks where